Opera lovers fly long distance to hear Royal Opera sing

 "In a season of operatic turmoil, with the Met staggering from crisis to crisis and some of Europe's most prestigious houses -- Brussels, Madrid -- making deep cuts, Covent Garden appears to be an island of tranquility," music critic and journalist Norman Lebrecht told Reuters in an emailed comment.

 Myburgh is certainly a happy customer.
-After revelling in Wagner and Verdi, he plans to fly back next year -- for Rossini's "William Tell".
+After reveling in Wagner and Verdi, he plans to fly back next year -- for Rossini's "William Tell".

 (Editing by Gareth Jones)